Note

 cmake --build . --parallel

-Now the app is compiled.
+The app is now compiled.

 [~/dev/cmake-sfml-project/build] $ tree -L2